blurrycontour/zuul-gerrit/doc/source/client.rst

 tenant-conf-check
 ^^^^^^^^^^^^^^^^^

-.. program-output:: zuul tenant-conf-check --help
+.. program-output:: zuul-admin tenant-conf-check --help

 Example::

-  zuul tenant-conf-check
+  zuul-admin tenant-conf-check

 This command validates the tenant configuration schema.
 It exits '-1' in case of errors detected.